Have you ever thought that media monitoring is a buzzword? If yes, it’s high time to debunk this myth.

 Any company working with influencers

 Online shopping is one of the most popular activities, and it’s going to grow even more.
-In 2020, worldwide eCommerce sales amounted to $4.28 trillion.
-What’s more, e-retail revenues are projected to reach $5.4 trillion in 2022!
+In 2021, worldwide eCommerce sales amounted to $4.9 trillion.
+What is more, e-retail revenues are projected to reach $7.4 trillion in 2025!

 If your company is a part of the e-commerce market, you’re probably already working with influencers.
 It’s not just a temporary trend, but a new tactic that can improve your marketing efforts.
 Mediatoolkit allows you to analyze which online celebrities might be worth collaborating with.
 Features such as influencer dashboards, filtering influencers by source, and picking the most engaged influencers can be game-changers in this regard.
 You can get to know top languages and locations and your most engaging posts as well!
 All to better understand the causes of your marketing campaigns’ successes (or failures).